The NeverEnding Story (film): Critical reception

-The film has a Rotten Tomatoes score of 83% based on reviews from 46 critics, with an average rating of 7/10.
-The site's critical consensus reads: "A magical journey about the power of a young boy's imagination to save a dying fantasy land, The NeverEnding Story remains a much-loved kids[sic] adventure".
-Metacritic gives the film a score of 46 out of 100 based on reviews from 10 critics, indicating "mixed or average reviews".
+The film has a Rotten Tomatoes score of 84% based on reviews from 49 critics, with an average rating of 7/10.
+The site's critical consensus reads: "A magical journey about the power of a young boy's imagination to save a dying fantasy land, The NeverEnding Story remains a much-loved kids[sic] adventure."
+Metacritic gives the film a score of 49 out of 100 based on reviews from 11 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars and praised its visual effects, saying that "an entirely new world has been created" because of them, a comment echoed by Variety.
-Ebert's co-host Gene Siskel said that the film's special effects and art direction were cheap-looking and that Falkor the luckdragon resembled the sort of stuffed toy you'd win at a county fair and throw out when you left.
-He also referred to Noah Hathaway as a "dullard" and said that the film was "much too long", even after Ebert pointed out that the film was only 90 minutes long.
-Joshua Tyler of CinemaBlend referred to it as "one of a scant few true fantasy masterpieces".
+Ebert's co-host Gene Siskel said that the special effects and art direction were cheap-looking and that Falkor the luckdragon resembled a cheap toy.
+He also referred to Noah Hathaway as a "dullard" and said that the film was "much too long".
+Ebert pointed out that the film was only 90 minutes.
+Joshua Tyler of CinemaBlend called the film one of a few true masterpieces in the fantasy genre.

 Vincent Canby panned the film as a "graceless, humorless fantasy for children" in a 1984 review in The New York Times.
-Canby's criticism charged that parts of the film "sounded like 'The Pre-Teenager's Guide to Existentialism.
-He further criticized the "tacky" special effects and that the construction of the dragon looked like "an impractical bathmat".
+Canby's criticism charged that parts of the film sounded like 'The Pre-Teenager's Guide to Existentialism'.
+He further criticized the "tacky" special effects and that the construction of the dragon looked like an impractical bathmat.

-Colin Greenland reviewed The NeverEnding Story for Imagine magazine and stated that "perhaps the heroic quest of young Atreyu to save the land of Fantasia from the all-consuming Nothing might have been more convincing if it hadn't been so clumsily edited".
+Colin Greenland reviewed The NeverEnding Story for Imagine magazine and thought that the film and its story were clumsily edited.